piaodazhu/dyco-coroutine/README_ZH.md

 void dyco_coroutine_sleep(uint32_t msecs);

+// this coroutine will abort itself but no affect other coroutines. void dyco_coroutine_abort();

 // set timeout to -1 for persistent waiting. set timeout to 0 for no waiting
 // return > 0 on success, 0 on timeout, < 0 on error
 int dyco_coroutine_waitRead(int fd, int timeout);